soorya-venkatesh/AzureML-Project2-Operationalizing-Machine-Learning/README.md

 # Operationalinzing a Machine Learning pipeline:
-The goal of the project is to train a AutoML model and deploy the best model following  best practices in a production environment.
-We test the deployed enndpoint by hitting the server with input datapoints with POST requests.
-We also benchmark the endpoint using Apache benchmark.Also a pipeline is created and published for this model enabling CI/CD functionalities.
+The goal of the project is to train a AutoML model and deploy the best model following  best practices in a production environment.The deployed end point was tested by hitting the server with input datapoints with POST requests and verifying the response.
+The endpoint was also benchmarked using Apache benchmark.Also a pipeline is created and published for this model enabling CI/CD functionalities.

 **P.S**: Please have a look at demo video provided at the end for a shorter version.